GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

 You can use the Cloud Debugger to capture and inspect the call stack and local variables of an application at specified breakpoints.

-There are two key differences between the cloud debugger and a traditional debugger:
+It works much like the IntelliJ IDEA debugger you're already used to, and provides the same user interface, with two key differences:

 * The cloud debugger does not pause execution of the running application.

 * You cannot step through an application in the cloud debugger.

+In other words, the Cloud Debugger is a *forensic* debugger, not an *interactive* debugger.

 The Cloud Debugger is enabled automatically for Java applications running on [Google App Engine](https://cloud.google.com/appengine/docs) and